Print

 • 1 poblano chile

-• 1/2 pound fresh tomatillos, husks removed
+• 1/2 pound tomatillos husks removed

-• 2 serrano chiles, stemmed, quartered, and deseeded
+• 2 serrano chiles stemmed, quartered, and deseeded

-• 1/2 medium white onion, roughly chopped
+• 1/2 medium white onion roughly chopped

-• 4 garlic cloves, chopped
+• 4 garlic cloves chopped

-• 1/2 cup roughly chopped fresh parsley
+• 1/2 cup roughly chopped parsley

-• 1 ounce baby spinach leaves (about 1 cup)
+• 1 cup baby spinach

 • 1 teaspoon ground cumin